crhalpin/fetch_podcast/README.md

 # fetch\_podcast

 fetch\_podcast is a command-line tool for fetching podcasts.
-Unlike many similar tools, fetch\_podcast allows the user to speicfy names for the downloaded files.
+Unlike many similar tools, fetch\_podcast allows the user to specify names for the downloaded files.
 It is written in [clojure](http://clojure.org/) and uses the [leiningen](http://leiningen.org/) build system.